 I haven’t looked at reviews for this movie so I have no idea if people liked it or not.
-The Banshees of Inisherin is the latest Martin McDonagh film, the director of longtime favorite of mine: In Bruges as well as Seven Psychopaths and Three Billboards Outside Ebbing Missouri.
-The film is not as chaotic and funny as his first two nor as confronting and topical as the other one.
+The Banshees of Inisherin is the latest Martin McDonagh film, the director of a longtime favorite of mine: In Bruges, as well as Seven Psychopaths and Three Billboards Outside Ebbing Missouri.
+The film is not as chaotic and funny as his first two nor as confronting and topical as the last.
 It concerns a small island off the coast of Ireland (referred to here as the mainland) during what they refer to as the civil war, likely the war that led to the Partition just after WWI.
 The inciting incident is one Colm Doherty, local musician, deciding to stop talking to his longtime best friend Pádraic Súilleabháin, local dairy farmer.
 If you want my short opinion, it’s worth watching.
 There’s laughs but it can leave you feeling pretty bleak.

 Spoilers ahead, ye be warned.

 The marketing really played up the mystery of “Why does Colm stop talking to Pádraic?” but the film resolves the question fairly quickly.
 In Colm’s words: “I just don’t like ya anymore.”
 The truth is somewhat more complicated.
 I’m not sure many people are going to see this film so I’m going to basically spoil the whole plot here.
 Last chance.